 Administrative Staff Risk of disease contracted due to high visibility at front office Staff shift rota to be in place so as to keep social distances and allow school office to function.
 Safe distancing between employees in office.
 Visitors to office.
 Registers Handling items brought in by parents Office to be manned at all times - Chris/Jane, Chris/Ann or Chris/Charlotte Office stable door to remain closed to ensure social distancing - staff can communicate over top of door Parents to communicate with the office via telephone or email where possible - office window with perspex screen Parents to be discouraged from dropping off forgotten items for children during the day - unless medical emergency items.
 Chris/Jane/Charlotte/Ann to avoid sharing stationery items and sanitise telephone before use by another person Alcohol hand gel to be used regularly and regular hand- washing as appropriate No need for register bags.
 All registers to be completed electronically.
 Dinner money sent in marked envelopes direct to office not via children through office letter box - if parents unable to pay on line.
-All visitors to school to be asked to use hand gel on entry to building; wear face masks when walking around; usual SCR/DBS procedures Avoid sharing of pens/pencils by office staff Office staff / all staff / parents ongoing Lack of staff Pupils Staff likely to be full capacity in usual roles Wider consistent groups enables staff in these paired year groups to work across Use of deputy as an in school cover teacher where necessary and reasonable to his other commitments Use of regular supply where possible and aim to get regularly used supply teachers from named agencies Closure of a class or bubble where necessary due to staff shortage or test and trace procedures and the use of online work on the website all daily Wrap around care Children who may end up in more than one consistent bubble If it is not possible to maintain bubbles being used during the school day then schools should use small, consistent groups Where parents use childcare providers or out of school activities for their children schools should encourage them to seek assurance that the providers are carefully considering their own protective measures and only use providers that can demonstrate this Breakfast and afterschool club are in our community room but run by a private business To offer our two spare classrooms as spaces after school to enable three not one group of 15 (St John's school only?)
+All visitors to school to be asked to use hand gel on entry to building; wear face masks when walking around; usual SCR/DBS procedures Avoid sharing of pens/pencils by office staff Office staff / all staff / parents Ongoing from 7.9.20 Lack of staff Pupils Staff likely to be full capacity in usual roles Wider consistent groups enables staff in these paired year groups to work across Use of deputy as an in school cover teacher where necessary and reasonable to his other commitments Use of regular supply where possible and aim to get regularly used supply teachers from named agencies Ability to use staff more widely where necessary to provide a safe environment to all pupils Closure of a class or bubble where necessary due to test and trace procedures all Ongoing from 7.9.20 Wrap around care Children who may end up in more than one consistent bubble If it is not possible to maintain bubbles being used during the school day then schools should use small, consistent groups Where parents use childcare providers or out of school activities for their children schools should encourage them to seek assurance that the providers are carefully considering their own protective measures and only use providers that can demonstrate this Breakfast and afterschool club are in our community room but run by a private business To offer our two spare classrooms as spaces after school to enable three not one group of 15 (St John's school only?)
 Additional cleaning between use after use in school Providers to use own resources.
 For the providers in our community building to share their risk assessment with us and parents - parents ultimate decision as to whether to use the provider or not.
-The school usually runs other varied after school clubs each day with many outside providers - this will not occur in the first half of the January 2021 term Head to liaise with wrap around providers By end of summer term No outside providers during Spring first half term 2021
+Head to liaise with wrap around providers No outside providers during Spring term 2021 Some clubs starting back Summer 2021